(Last update: 2024/3/1)

-My research interests focus on the theoretical investigation of the gravitational theory beyond the general relativity (GR), which is in common called modified gravity theory.
+My research interest focuses on the theoretical investigation of the gravitational theory beyond the general relativity (GR), which is in common called modified gravity theory.
 Modified gravity is extension or generalization of GR, where one can introduce the new terms, new fields, new formulation, or new principles.
 A variety of modified gravity theories have been proposed and investigated so far.

 There are a lot of possible ways to modify GR.
 The GR is constructed on several assumptions: (a) four-dimensional space-time, (b) general coordinate transformation invariance, (c) metric theory, (d) the second-order equation of motion.
 Technically, GR is a unique theory of the Lorentz-invariant massless spin-2 field.
 Thus, one requires to break, at least, one of the assumptions to introduce the modification of gravitation.